NKI-AI/xdrt/README.md

 * Only `uniform` grids are currently supported.
 * Protocol is not detected from the XVI file (e.g. 4D-CBCT + SBRT).
 Images in fraction are output consecutively.

-Create an [issue](https://github.com/NKI-AI/xdrt/issues) if this is an urgent for you.
+Create an [issue](https://github.com/NKI-AI/xdrt/issues) if this is an urgent issue for you.